kathrynthegreat/katya_flask_tutorial/2.AnotherForm_as_package/README.md

 In this section we will get you the minimum viable solution for a flask app that has a front end where you can upload files (csv or pictures) and have them stored in a postgres database.
 In the next section we will deploy this app to heroku.

-Read about going from module to a package: http://flask.pocoo.org/docs/0.11/patterns/packages/# AnotherFormcopy

 #Here's what our new file structure looks like: